Deaf Communication Studies: Interpreter Education

 The two-year ASL Interpreter Education Program provides the instruction and experience needed to interpret between individuals using American Sign Language and English.
 Students focus on a multi-disciplinary and interdisciplinary approach to interpreting centered around the theory of interpretation.
 This professional career program consists of a comprehensive series of courses intended to provide students with the necessary mastery of the theory, techniques and skills required to enter the profession of interpretation.
-St. Louis Community College doesn't yet provide interpreter education online but many of the core curriculum courses can be taken online.
+St. Louis Community College does not provide interpreter education online, but many of the core curriculum courses can be taken online.
 NB: STUDENTS WHO ENROLL IN THE Interpreter Education Program (IEP) MUST HAVE A STRONG FOUNDATION IN American Sign Language.
 MOST STUDENTS COMPLETE THE ASL Certificate BEFORE ENROLLING IN THE IEP.
 Students who have learned ASL elsewhere (CODA's, other schools) will have their sign skills evaluated before being admitted to the IEP.

-The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their degree.
+The Academic Pathway blends general education requirements with options for areas of concentration to ensure students get the most out of their degree.

 Additional information is available in our online catalog.

 Courses are offered in the following rotation.
 Courses must be taken in the order

 Associate of Applied Science – Interpreter Education Program 68 Credit Hours (CH)